Local government in Bihar: Municipal Bodies

 As per Census 2011, Bihar is the second least urbanised state in the country, with a rate of urbanisation of 11.3%, as compared to the national rate of 31.16%.
 The state has 139 StatutoryTowns and 60 Census Towns.

-For the administration of the urban areas, Bihar has 19 municipal corporations, 88 nagar parishads (city councils), and 154 nagar panchayats (town councils).
+For the administration of the urban areas, Bihar has 264 Urban Local Bodies (ULBs) consisting of 19 municipal corporations, 89 nagar parishads (city councils), and 156 nagar panchayats (town councils).
 Bihar has one municipal act to establish and govern all municipalities in the state: Bihar Municipal Act, 2007.

 As per a 2017 report by the Comptroller and Auditor General of India, Urban Local Bodies (ULBs) in Bihar carry out 12 out of 18 functions, and the remaining 6 are carried out by Bihar state government departments.
 The Fifth Bihar State Finance Commission report states that the ULB funds are ‘grossly inadequate for their assigned functions, they are unable to utilize even that’.

 The Bihar Municipal Act, 2007 creates the following categories of urban areas based on their population.
 All three types of urban areas must have at least 75% of their population engaged in non-agricultural work.